4.8" Aragonite Cave Calcite Crystal Cluster Mineral Specimen Morocco

 Aragonite and calcite are ‘polymorphs’, minerals that have the same chemical composition but slightly different crystal structures.
 Both minerals can occur together and are so similar to one another that distinguishing between them is seldom important to anyone but a professional geologist.
 Calcite is more stable and common than Aragonite under the chemistry of our modern seas, but at times in the Earth’s past, Aragonite was the more stable and common form.
 The two minerals are nearly identical in their physical properties.

 Calcite is a calcium carbonate mineral with a hardness of 3.
 It comes in a wide variety of forms and colors and is found on every continent of the world.
 Calcite makes up the major part of marble and limestone.
-Yellow Calcite usually occurs in massive rather than crystalline form and the best specimens come from Mexico.
+Yellow Calcite usually occurs in massive rather than crystalline form, and the best specimens come from Mexico.

-Calcite gets its name from the Greek word “chalix” meaning lime.
-It comes in a wide variety of colors including, red, green, orange, yellow, blue, pink, clear, black, and white.
-It is one of the most common minerals on Earth, making up the basis of limestone and marble, it takes many different forms and is formed in many different geological environments.
-Some forms fluoresce blue or red under UV light.
-It has been used to make cement and mortar and very clear translucent calcite has been used to make gun sights and geological (polarizing) microscopes.
+Calcite derives its name from the Greek term “chalix,” which means lime.
+This mineral appears in numerous colors such as red, green, orange, yellow, blue, pink, clear, black, and white.
+It is one of Earth’s most abundant minerals, forming the foundation of limestone and marble.
+Calcite manifests in various shapes and originates from diverse geological settings.
+Some varieties display blue or red fluorescence under UV light.
+Historically, it has been used in cement and mortar production, while clear, transparent calcite has served in manufacturing gun sights and polarizing microscopes for geological studies.